 The Wildcat Sanctuary reached out to the Southwest Wildlife Conservation Center in Arizona who had recently taken in two male bobcat siblings just a few months older than Autumn.
 The boys – who are yet to be named – were taken in by a well-intentioned family who thought they were orphaned by their mother.
 Having imprinted on humans, there was no way they could safely be returned to the wild.

-Together the two rescue organizations determined that the boys would be transferred to The Wildcat Sanctuary in Minnesota where they would meet (and hopefully bond) with Autumn.
+Together the two rescue organizations determined that the brothers would be transferred to The Wildcat Sanctuary in Minnesota where they would meet (and hopefully bond) with Autumn.

 All three kittens were introduced into their new habitat at the same time in order to avoid any territorial behavior.
-The boys instantly approached Autumn, but she was too overwhelmed to socialize.
-She hissed and kept her distance for the rest of the day as the boys romped and played in their new sanctuary.
+The brothers instantly approached Autumn, but he was too overwhelmed to socialize.
+He hissed and kept his distance for the rest of the day as the siblings romped and played in their new sanctuary.

 The next morning when the caretakers arrived to check on the kittens they discovered a heartwarming sight – all three were snuggled together sleeping in a big pile!
 The adorable trio have been inseparable ever since.